SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Types.md

 <!-- XXX TR: Confirm rethrowing functions use 'throws' -->
 You can include a type after `throws` in parentheses to specify the type of error that the function throws.
+The throw error type must conform to the `Error` protocol.
 Writing `throws` without specifying an type is the same as writing `throws(any Error)`.
 Omitting `throws` is the same as writing `throws(Never)`.